shema-hub/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/LibraryProject/README.md

 # LibraryProject

 Welcome to the LibraryProject!
-This project is a simple Django application designed to manage a library system.
+This project is a simple Django application for managing a library system.

 ## Features

 - Add, update, and delete books
 - Manage library members
-- Track borrowed and returned books
+- Track borrowed books and due dates
-- Search for books and members
+- Search for books by title, author, or genre

 ## Installation